HerrerAaron/PGPilot/README.md

 - **Backup retention (GFS tiering).** `backup.sh` uses a flat 7-day window.
 Production systems typically use Grandfather-Father-Son (GFS) rotation (i.e. daily backups for a week, weekly for a month, monthly for a year) so long-term recoverability doesn't require keeping every daily snapshot indefinitely.
 This wasn't implemented here since the storage-growth problem doesn't exist at this project's scale.

 - **Polling-based monitoring has a blind spot.** `monitor.py` captures a snapshot every 15 minutes, so an incident that starts and resolves between checks goes undetected.
-In production this is addressed by shortening the interval (Prometheus scrapes every 15–30 seconds) or replacing polling with event-driven alerting entirely.
+In production this is addressed by shortening the interval (e.g. Prometheus scrapes every 15–30 seconds) or replacing polling with event-driven alerting entirely.
 At this project's scale the trade-off is acceptable, but it's worth understanding the gap.

 - **Schema migrations.** The `init/` scripts only run on first volume creation, which works for a clean setup but doesn't support evolving the schema without dropping all data.
 A migrations tool like Flyway or Alembic would manage incremental schema changes safely in a long-lived production database.